Keto-Friendly Baking: Selecting the Correct Keto-Compatible Tapioca Flour Options

 However, dissimilar to tapioca flour, cassava flour contains dietary fiber which slightly negates the blood sugar spiking effects of the sugars.
 In addition, cassava flour offers a well rounded profile of nutrients including vitamin B6, magnesium, and potassium.

-So, Is Cassava Starch Keto?
+Is Cassava Starch Ketogenic?

 While cassava flour may have some health benefits, it is not keto-friendly due to its high carbohydrate content.
 This is quite similar to the issue with tapioca flour, where there are some nutritional benefits and vitamins inside the flour, but nearly all of the calories come from non-fiber carbs.
 If someone is looking for a low-carb alternative to wheat flour, soluble tapioca flour or almond flour would be better choices.